NH Clinical and Operational Director; Pediatric Neuropsychologist; PSYPACT-authorized

 About the Author

-NESCA is a pediatric neuropsychology and related services practice with offices in Newton, Plainville, and Hingham, Massachusetts; Londonderry, New Hampshire; the greater Burlington, Vermont region; and Miami/Coral Gables, Florida, serving clients from infancy through young adulthood and their families.
+NESCA is a pediatric neuropsychology and related services practice with offices in Newton, Plainville, and Hingham, Massachusetts; Londonderry, New Hampshire; greater Burlington, Vermont, and Coral Gables, Florida, serving clients from infancy through young adulthood and their families.
 For more information, please email info@nesca-newton.com or call 617-658-9800.

 delays, learning disabilities, attention difficulties and executive functioning challenges.
 She often works with children whose complex profiles are not easily captured by a single label or diagnosis.
 She particularly enjoys working with young children and helping parents through their “first touch” with mental health care or developmental concerns.